Intriguing, Funky and Irresistible To Play - Tembos

 Let us introduce you to one of our more intriguing instruments - our range of plosive aerophones we call Tembos.
 Tembos produce some very low, very mellow sounds, look intriguing and are utterly irresistible to play.
 So what is a plosive aerophone? how do you play one? and why the heck do we call them Tembos?

-Plosive aerophones are a category of musical instruments which vary considerably in style and called by a number of different names including batonkas and boom tubes, but ultimately they are from the same group of instruments identified as ‘slap tubes’ or ESPAS (End Struck Plosive Aerophones).
+Plosive aerophones are a category of musical instruments that vary considerably in style and called by a number of different names including batonkas and boom tubes, but ultimately they are from the same group of instruments identified as ‘slap tubes’ or ESPAS (End Struck Plosive Aerophones).
 Despite some popularisation of the concept by the Blue Man Group, they remain one of the greatest music-making ideas that most people have never heard of!

 Humble Bamboo Beginnings

 Plosive aerophones are musical instruments in which a body of air is set into vibration by a sudden blow.
-This family of percussion instruments include; clay pot drums, tube drums (boobams or boombams), water drums, stamping tubes and udu-style hand-percussion instruments.
+This family of percussion instruments includes; clay pot drums, tube drums (boobams or boombams), water drums, stamping tubes, and udu-style hand-percussion instruments.
 The history and roots of plosives are found in many different countries across the globe, and 'slap-tubes' have appeared in Brazil and Peru, Trinidad, Cuba, coastal Papua New Guinea and countless other places where fine bamboo is plentiful – the perfect natural tube material.
 The very first slap tubes were created using bundles of open-ended tuned bamboo tubes, arranged in formation in open-air locations and played by several players - moving and dancing to the music as it echoed off the surrounding mountains.
 The bamboo ends would be struck or ‘slapped’ with bats, rubber thongs or sandals.
-Not much has changed from this early concept, however as 'slap tubes' headed west, musicians looking for new sounds adapted the materials used from bamboo to more industrial style 'tubing' such as PVC pipe.
+Not much has changed from this early concept, however, as 'slap tubes' headed west, musicians looking for new sounds adapted the materials used from bamboo to more industrial style 'tubing' such as PVC pipe.